zzxwill/odps/intl.en-US/User Guide/MapReduce/Function Introduction/Local run.md

       2,1
     ```

-    The client downloads the Meta information of wc\_out from MaxCompute and saves it to the file \_schema\_.
+    The client downloads the meta information of wc\_out from MaxCompute and saves it to the file \_schema\_.
 The file ‘data’ is a result data file generated after the local operation.

     **Note:**

     -   Users can also edit \_schema\_ file and ‘data’  and then place these two files into the corresponding table directory.
-    -   When running on the local, the client can detectthe table directory already exists, and does not download the information of this table from MaxCompute.
+    -   When running on the local, the client can detect the table directory already exists, and does not download the information of this table from MaxCompute.
 The table directory on the local can be a table that does not exist in MaxCompute.